treehousetim/document/README.md

 ## Validating
 You can use built in methods in the document class to validate.
 Validation is done via exceptions - you should validate your data before creating documents if you want to return end-user validation messages.

+### ->doValidate()
+A public interface to the protected validate method.
+Public/Protected are separated for possible future features.

 ### Exception Codes
 Exceptions are thrown using codes according to the following list